w3ctag/promises-guide/README.md

 #### No Need to Create Callbacks

 Another guideline geared toward WebIDL-based specs.
 Unlike in the old world of callbacks, there's no need to create separate callback types for your success and error cases.
 Instead, just use the verbiage above.
-Create _promise_ as one of your first steps, using "let _promise_ be a newly-created promise," then later, when it's time to resolve or reject it, say e.g. "resolve _promise_ with _value_" or "reject _promise_ with a new DOMException whose name is `"AbortError"`."
+Create _promise_ as one of your first steps, using "let _promise_ be a new promise," then later, when it's time to resolve or reject it, say e.g. "resolve _promise_ with _value_" or "reject _promise_ with a new DOMException whose name is `"AbortError"`."

 ### Accepting Promises